gauravagnihotri/advanced_lane_lines/README.md

 |:---:|:---:|
 | ![alt text][image4] | ![alt text][image5] |

 *Figures show the raw camera image and the image after applying distortion correction.
-The car on the corner of the raw image is not visible in undistorted*
+The car on the corner of the raw image is not visible in undistorted image*

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.